 - Ensure your child changes into a clean set of socks and innerwear on a regular basis.

-- Always wash school uniforms at high temperature to kill bacteria.
+- Always wash school uniforms at a high temperature to kill bacteria.

-Good personal hygiene will help your child ward off diseases.
+Maintaining personal hygiene will help your child ward off diseases.
 Check out this article for some practical tips on personal hygiene for children.